 All related person transactions that we propose to enter into must be reported to our General Counsel, and whenever practicable, our Audit Committee will review and approve the proposed transaction in accordance with our policy, before the transaction becomes effective or is consummated.
 If our General Counsel determines that advanced approval of a related person transaction is not practicable under the circumstances, then our Audit Committee will review and, in its discretion, may ratify the related person transaction at the next meeting of the Audit Committee, or at the next meeting after the date that the related person transaction comes to the attention of our General Counsel.
-Our General Counsel may also present a related person transaction, subject to ratification by the full Audit Committee at its next meeting.
+Our General Counsel may also present a related person transaction that arises between Audit Committee meetings to the Audit Committee chair, who will review and may approve the related person transaction, subject to ratification by the full Audit Committee at its next meeting.